selianaaaa/marvel-library/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project uses [Marvel API](https://developer.marvel.com/docs) to get data.

 ## To Get Started:

-To check a development version you need to create .env file in the root directory then add two enviromnent variables REACT_APP_MARVEL_PUBLIC_KEY and REACT_APP_MARVEL_PRIVITE_KEY, which you can get [here](https://developer.marvel.com/docs)
+To check a development version you need to create .env file in the root directory then add two enviromnent variables REACT_APP_MARVEL_PUBLIC_KEY and REACT_APP_MARVEL_PRIVITE_KEY, which you can get [here](https://developer.marvel.com/docs).

 ### Install dependencies